koraytugay/koraytugay.github.io/content/various/maven.md

 mvn clean
 ```

-One difference here is that when you execute a goal on its own, it only runs the goal specified in the command.When you run it as a part of a lifecycle, all the plugins associated with the corresponding lifecycle up until the specified phase including that phase gets executed.
+One difference here is that when you execute a goal on its own, it only runs the goal specified in the command.
+When you run it as a part of a lifecycle, all the plugins associated with the corresponding lifecycle up until the specified phase including that phase gets executed.

 ### Where are the Plugins Defined?
 Most likely in the parent (or the super) POM.
 Check the effective pom to find for example: